 Performance Measures

-This Report Period Cumulative Actual Total / Expected
+This Report Per iod Cumula tive Actual Expected Total /

 Low Mod Total Low Mod Total

 of Properties 0 0 0 0/0 0/0 0/1

-of Public Facilities 0 0 0 0/0 0/0 0/1

-of Non-business Organizations benefitting 0 0 0 0/0 0/0 0/2

-of Persons benefitting 0 0 0 0/2,540 0/3,975 0/19,932
+of Public Facilities 0 0 0 0/0 0/0 0/1 of Non-business Organizations benefitting 0 0 0 0/0 0/0 0/2 of Persons benefitting 0 0 0 0/2,540 0/3,975 0/19,932

-EAST SIDE K-8 SCHOOL--The need for an East Side K-8 public school has long been advocated by the downtown community.
+PROJECT DESCRIPTION: LMDC has allocated \$23,000,000 for the design and fit out of an East Side K-8 School..
+The need for an East Side K-8 public school has long been advocated by the downtown community.
 This project would create a K-8 public school consisting of approximately 97,000 gross square feet.
 The K-8 public school would be constructed in portions of the ground through fifth floors of a mixed-use development project, which would include residential condominium, rental apartments, an ambulatory care facility for NYU Downtown Hospital, and retail space, on Beekman Street adjacent to NYU Downtown Hospital and Pace University.
-The site is bounded by Spruce Street to the north, Beekman Street to the south, and William Street to the east. -PAP 10 allocated up to \$20,000,000 for costs associated with the school portion of the project and any necessary environmental review, which may include, but is not limited to, planning, design, and construction costs.
-This project has been a major priority of the Lower Manhattan community, in particular Community Board 1, in addition to various elected officials representing Lower Manhattan.
-The Final Action Plan provided an additional \$3,000,000 for the East Side K-8 school, to be used for planning, design, and construction costs. -PROJECT OBJECTIVE--The objective of this activity is to benefit Lower Manhattan area residents through the creation of a much-needed public K-8 school on the East Side of Lower Manhattan, south of Chambers Street.
+The site is bounded by Spruce Street to the north, Beekman Street to the south, and William Street to the east.
+PROJECT OBJECTIVE: The objective of this activity is to benefit Lower Manhattan area residents through the creation of a much-needed public K-8 school on the East Side of Lower Manhattan, south of Chambers Street.
 This project would serve the diverse Lower Manhattan community at-large, including low and moderate income persons.
 The Department of Education (DOE) Five-Year Capital Plan for 2005-2009, which provides funding for this project, was developed based on the analysis of area demographics and utilization studies that identified the need for a 600 + seat school in Lower Manhattan.
-Lower Manhattan is one of the fastest growing neighborhoods in New York City and the burgeoning residential population necessitates building and enhancing community amenities such as schools. -BENEFICIARIES-- The thousands of families living in the immediate downtown area will benefit from an additional elementary/middle school to serve Lower Manhattan children.
-There is currently severe overcrowding of Lower Manhattan schools, specifically, P.S.
-234. --SCHEDULE-The site was acquired by the SCA in 2006.
+Lower Manhattan is one of the fastest growing neighborhoods in New York City and the burgeoning residential population necessitates building and enhancing community amenities such as schools.
+PROPOSED BENEFICIARIES: The thousands of families living in the immediate downtown area will benefit from an additional elementary/middle school to serve Lower Manhattan children.
+There is currently severe overcrowding of Lower Manhattan schools.
+SCHEDULE: The site was acquired by the SCA in 2006.
 Core and shell work on the building began in 2007.
-It is expected that the school fit out portion of the project will begin in 2009 and be complete by the 2010/2011 school year.-FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$23,000,000 for an East Side K-8 public school.
-DOE, in its Five-Year Capital Plan for 2005-2009, provides funding for this project, and the project is anticipated to receive a commitment for Liberty Bond Financing from the New York City Housing Development Corporation. -TOTAL ESTIMATED COST--The estimated cost for the K-8 school portion of the development is up to
+It is expected that the school fit out portion of the project will begin in 2009 and be complete by the 2010/2011 school year.
+ALLOCATIONS IN PARTIAL ACTION PLAN: PAP 10 allocated up to \$20,000,000 for costs associated with the school portion of the project and any necessary environmental review, which may include, but is not limited to, planning, design, and construction costs.
+This project has been a major priority of the Lower Manhattan community, in particular Community Board 1, in addition to various elected officials representing Lower Manhattan.
+The Final Action Plan provided an additional \$3,000,000 for the East Side K-8 school, to be used for planning, design, and construction costs.
+TOTAL ESTIMATED COST--The estimated cost for the K-8 school portion of the development is up to \$78,000,000.

-\$78,000,000.
 LMDC proposes to allocate up to \$23,000,000 for costs incurred in connection with planning, design and construction.
 The remaining funds for this project have been outlined in the Department of Education's Five Year Capital Budget for 2005 to 2009.